GlennDeprey/PalianPals/docs/event-guides/joinevent.md

 # Join an event

-This guide will show you how to **join a community event** in Palia.
+This guide will show you how to **join a community event** in Palian Pals.
 Following these steps ensures you are prepared and can participate smoothly in shared activities with other players.

 ---